15 Powerful Ways To Treat Anxiety If You Can’t Afford Medication Or Therapy

 What you put into your body can play a pretty big role in how you feel, so it might be a good idea to be mindful of your intake of anxiety-inducing beverages like coffee and alcohol.
 To help reduce anxiety, consider eliminating alcohol, or limiting the amount of alcohol you drink to around three drinks per week, Axe says.
 Doing so might keep your anxiety in check.

 And same goes for caffeine.
 "Research also shows that consuming too much caffeine can induce anxiety symptoms, and people with panic disorder and social anxiety seem to be particularly sensitive to the effects of caffeine," he says.
 Keeping caffeine drinks to about one cup of day can help.

 8Talk To Your Friends & Family

-As it goes with other mental health problems, anxiety can make you feel incredibly alone.
+As it often goes with other mental health problems, anxiety can make you feel incredibly alone.
 So don't be afraid to reach out to friends and family for support.
-"Even though they might not be trained as a therapist, the act of talking it out can do wonders for mental health," says Raichbach.
+"Even though they might not be trained as a therapist, the act of talking it out can do wonders for mental health," licensed psychologist Dr. Sal Raichbach PsyD, LCSW, of Ambrosia Treatment Center, tells Bustle.
 "It allows you to express your feelings and get positive feedback from another person.
 The key is to find someone who understands your condition, and that won’t say things like 'just relax' or 'stop worrying so much,'" since that can feel invalidating.
 What you really want is someone who will let you vent, and offer support when you need it.

 As Eileen Lichtenstein, MS, Ed tells Bustle, EFT tapping "is a powerful mind-body modality that releases cortisol (a stress hormone) and sends the good hormone serotonin up to the amygdala, the integrative center for emotions, emotional behavior, and motivation in the brain."
 It may sound strange, but it's been proven effective.
 Here's how to do it.